 Providing prior notice and opportunity for public comment on this action would be contrary to the public interest.
 Many of those affected by these closures, particularly charter vessel and headboat operations, book trips for clients months in advance and many times these anglers are visiting from out-of-state and are also in need of as much advance notice as the for-hire operations they are hiring.
 Private anglers plan their fishing season sometimes months in advance as well, especially if they are visiting from out-of-state.
 They may be planning on renting a boat for their own use, thus advance notice is needed to know when to rent the boat.
 Therefore, both for-hire businesses and private anglers need as much time as possible to adjust their business plans and plan their fishing seasons to account for these closures.
 Delaying announcement of this emergency rule to accommodate prior public notice and comment would result in significantly less advance notice of the EEZ closure dates off each Gulf state.
-This would decrease the time available for affected participants to adjust their business plans and plan their fishing seasons, and be very disruptive.
+This would decrease the time available for affected participants to adjust their business plans and plan Start Printed Page 17884their fishing seasons, and be very disruptive.

 For the reasons listed above, the AA also finds good cause to waive the 30-day delay in effectiveness of the action under 5 U.S.C.
 553(d)(3).

 Because prior notice and opportunity for public comment are not required for this rule by 5 U.S.C.
 553 or any other law, the analytical requirements of the Regulatory Flexibility Act, 5 U.S.C.
 601 et seq. are inapplicable.
 Accordingly, no Regulatory Flexibility Analysis is required and none has been prepared.